emirxmertoglu/todo/README.md

 # todo
-A Todo App with Vue2, Vue Router, Firebase and Bootstrap-Vue
+A Kanban Board Todo App with Vue2, Vue Router, Firebase and Bootstrap-Vue

 ## Project setup
 ```